alessioriga/Hotel-Room-Management-System/README.md

 ## Problem Statement

+Hotels often struggle with managing room availability, bookings, and customer records using manual or fragmented systems.
+This leads to inefficiencies, double bookings, and poor customer experience.

 ## Proposed Solution

-Develop a lightweight, modular Hotel Rooms Management System that centralises room inventory, customer data, and booking operations.
-The system will streamline daily operations, reduce human error, and provide a foundation for future enhancements like reporting and payment tracking.
+This project introduces a web-based Hotel Rooms Management System that centralises room availability, customer records, and booking operations into one streamlined platform.
+Built with Python, Flask, and SQLite, the system is designed with modular architecture to ensure clarity, maintainability, and scalability.

+Staff can efficiently manage reservations, update room statuses, and generate billing information through a simple, user-friendly interface.
+The solution reduces human error, improves operational efficiency, and provides a solid foundation for future enhancements such as reporting, payment tracking, and role-based access control.

 ## Key Features